 Content models for blogging are one of the most popular.
 First, create a free account on Contentful.

-Next, create a new space for your content modeling project.
+Next, create a new space for your project.
 All the content related to a project is stored in this workspace.
 Add a content model by adding the content type you want to create.

 You will need to identify the information each blog post needs, such as blog title, author, and category.
 To add a field, select the “Add Field” button in the navigation tab and select the data type suitable for that field.

 The title of the blog post can be defined using a short text specifier.
 Meanwhile, Category, Tag, and Author can be identified using the reference data type.
 To record the publishing date of a particular blog post, use the date and time data type.